rilindo/slack-etiquette/README.md

-# Public Slack Etiquette (or IRC Etiquette Reconsidered)
+# Community Slack Etiquette (or IRC Etiquette Reconsidered)

 In the last 5 years, Slack has become an alternative real-time chat to IRC, as it became the preferred medium for communities dedicated to software languages, operating systems, web services, and every other technology out there.
-With it, comes social conflict that comes up whenever people of various backgrounds communicate in a new medium.
-While there are blogs that outline specific recommendations on how to behave on slack, public slacks are unique in that there are social dynamics that differs from internal, private slacks.
-This article will help you how to ask questions on those slacks and get the most out of them.
+That said, community slacks does share similar social dynamics with IRC (as opposed to social dynamics with private, company slacks).
+This guide will help you get most of slacks when you join to ask questions and get assistance.

 NOTE: While this is inspired by IRC Etiquette, there are elements of it that were fairly problematic, which we are addressing to ensure that this guide is more inclusive.